When should I start working on an application?

-You will want to consider the applicability of your sponsor's research area to your own.
-If there is a significant difference between the area of your proposal and the expertise of your proposed sponsor, consider adding other sponsors or consultants.
-A further reason to potentially identify additional sponsors or consultants may be if your proposed sponsor may have only trained a few persons at the predoctoral level.
+In addition, you will want to consider the applicability of your sponsor's area to your own.
+If there is a significant difference between the area of your proposal and the area of your proposed sponsor, consider adding other mentors or consultants.
+A further reason to potentially identify additional mentors or consultants may be if your proposed sponsor may have only trained a few persons at the postdoctoral level.
 Reviewers will expect details indicating how long people have remained in training with your proposed sponsors and where they have been placed and whether they went on in research.
 You may also consider whether your sponsor's publications at this time are fewer than those of others in your area of expertise.
 If so, you may possibly wish to find an additional sponsor or consultant who can advise you or your sponsor so your sponsor can better provide you with this aspect of your training.

 Reviewers will want to see the availability of research support for your research training during the entire proposed period of award.
 They will assess how well funded the sponsor is.
 If there is a possible gap in research funding during the period of award for your training grant, it is recommended that you obtain a strong letter from your department chair indicating that the department will fund the research for your training if any gap occurs.
-You must take steps to avoid a gap in funding if your sponsor's relevant grant is up for renewal, that is if it must re-compete for funds, at any time during the expected period of your award.
+You must take steps to avoid a gap in funding if your sponsor's relevant grant will come up for renewal, that is if it must recompete for funds, at any time during the expected period of your award.
 This is very common, so you should find out exactly when your sponsor's relevant grant is being recompeted.
-When you do not make plans to avoid a gap in research funding, some reviewers may feel it reflects poorly on your sponsoring or other aspects of your proposal.
 If your plans to avoid a gap in research funding are not addressed or are handled poorly, it may actually detract from your score.

 Does my sponsor's relevant research grant need to be funded by NIDA?